Parenting older teens and young adults: Maintaining healthy relationships in this shift

 - Melanie Jill Konynenberg

-Parenting doesn't end-- it simply evolves.
-If you’re navigating the challenges of raising older teens, or supporting young adults as they find their footing, I want to remind you that you're not alone.
+Parenting doesn't end; it simply evolves.
+If you’re navigating the challenges of raising older teens or supporting young adults as they find their footing, remember that you're not alone.

 Redefine What Support Looks Like

-In this emerging-into-adulthood stage, they continue to need guidance, but not unsolicited advice.
-They need you to listen, encourage, and cheer-lead them as they make decisions, despite lack of certainty and absence of clarity.
+In this emerging adulthood stage, young adults continue to need guidance, but not unsolicited advice.
+They need you to listen, encourage, and cheerlead them as they make decisions, even amid uncertainty.

 Try swapping advice for curiosity: